fastnlp/fastSum/Readme_en.md

 ### Install PyRouge

-In order to get correct ROUGE scores, we recommend using the following commands to install the ROUGE environment:
+In order to get correct ROUGE scores, we recommend using the following commands to install ROUGE:

 ```shell
 sudo apt-get install libxml-perl libxml-dom-perl